 Through visionary leadership, Bhavana brings the disciplines of business & mindfulness together, to create unique partnerships across diverse markets, cultivating both inner and outer positive change, for the world we believe is possible.

-Kristen R. Bibikos is an Associate at Bhavana World Project, Inc. Since joining Bhavana in 2012, Kristen has played a key role in the development and growth of the company, serving as a Project Impact Specialist, Training Development Specialist, and Project Coordinator.
+Kristen Bibikos is an Associate at Bhavana World Project.
+Since joining Bhavana in 2012, Kristen has played a key role in the development and growth of the company, serving as a Project Impact Specialist, Training Development Specialist, and Project Coordinator.

-In her various capacities, Kristen has worked on a wide variety of trade development projects over the past five years that help small and medium sized enterprises located in emerging markets identify and capitalize on international business opportunities, including a variety of projects for USAID East Africa Trade and Investment Hub.
+In her various capacities, Kristen has worked on a wide variety of trade development projects that help small and medium sized enterprises located in emerging markets identify and capitalize on international business opportunities.

-In addition, Kristen serves as a top advisor to Bhavana’s CEO on business development, brand and product development, and marketing strategies.
+In addition, Kristen advises on business development, brand and product development, and marketing strategies.
 She plays an integral role in identifying business opportunities and responding to RFPs.

 Kristen received her B.S. from Penn State University in Human Development and Family Studies with a focus on women and children and her J.D. from Widener University Commonwealth Law School.